Christopher W. Johnson: Career and research

+He subsequently worked with the USAF Safety Centre and with Space Command.
+He helped develop European guidelines for contingency planning in aviation for EUROCONTROL and accident investigation for the European Railway Agency.

+He helped establish the cybersecurity labs for the UK civil nuclear industry, that subsequently supported UK MoD work, leading to the formation of the Glasgow Cyber Defence Lab.

 He supported the United Nations in improving the cyber security of Chemical, Biological, Radiological and Nuclear facilities (CBRN).

 Johnson designed the cyber incident reporting processes under Article 13a of the Framework Directive (2009/140/EC) and Article 4 of the e-Privacy directive (2002/58/EC) on behalf of the European Network and Information Security Agency (ENISA).

-Prior to that he helped develop European guidelines for contingency planning in aviation for EUROCONTROL and accident investigation for the European Railway Agency.

-Johnson has held fellowships from NASA (Langley Research Center and Johnson Space Center) and the US Air Force.
-He has also supported safety and cybersecurity in the US Navy and the US Federal Aviation Administration.

-Other Appointments
+Other appointments

-He was an expert witness for the Grenfell Tower Inquiry (2020–21) where he addressed the communications issues that exacerbated the evacuation of the residents.
+He was an expert witness for the public inquiry into the Grenfell Tower fire where he addressed the communications issues that exacerbated the evacuation of the residents.

+He is the only academic member of the UK National Cyber Advisory Board, chaired by the Deputy Prime Minister of the United Kingdom, charged to support the implementation of the UK National Cyber Security Policy.

+He serves as co-chair of the National Cyber Security Centre (United Kingdom) Community of Interest in Industrial Control Systems.

-Johnson was elected to the UK Computing Research Committee (2016-); where he is responsible for the interface with public policy.
+Johnson was elected to the UK Computing Research Committee (2016–2022); where he was responsible for the interface with public policy.

-He chairs the EPSRC Strategic Advisory Team on ICT (2021-).

-He is a member of the Stormont All Party Group on STEM.
+He chaired the EPSRC Strategic Advisory Team on Information, Communication and Technology ICT (2021–2024) and was a member of the EPSRC Strategic Advisory Team on Equality, Diversity and Inclusion (EDI).

-He was a member of the Scottish Government's Public Sector Cyber Resilience group and helped lead the Scottish Universities Computing Science Alliance (SICSA) in cybersecurity.
+He attends the Northern Ireland Assembly Stormont All Party Group on STEM., supported the Scottish government's Building National Resilience working group and is a member of the Royal Irish Academy's Engineering and Computing Science Committee.

-Previously, Johnson chaired the scientific advisory board to the EC SESAR programme for the modernisation of Air Traffic Management.
+Previously, Johnson chaired the scientific advisory board to the EC SESAR programme for the modernisation of air traffic management.

-In 2017, he helped deliver the UK Department for Transport review of Cyber Security across the UK aviation industry and was the only academic invited to present at the UN/ICAO first summit of cyber security in aviation.
+In 2017, he helped deliver the UK Department for Transport review of cyber security across the UK aviation industry and was the only academic invited to present at the UN/ICAO first summit of cyber security in aviation.